Anisotropic warm inflation: A review of warm inflation

 where a prime denotes a derivative with respect to $\phi$.
 As standard slow-roll inflation is a dynamical attractor, we expect that the above slow-roll inflation with dissipation is also a dynamical attractor.
 For a self-consistent approximation, we need to impose the following slow-roll conditions

 where we assumed no temperature dependence on $Q$ in the slow-roll conditions for simplicity.
+In the following, we also assume that $Q$ has no $\phi$-dependence in Eq.~(\ref{beta}) because $Q^\prime$ has to be zero in the limit of $\beta\rightarrow0$.

 In general, thermal backreaction on the inflaton potential violate the above slow-roll conditions~\cite{Yokoyama:1998ju}.
-However, it is pointed out that the shift-symmetry of axion prohibits such backreaction in~ \cite{Berghaus:2019whh}.
-In the following, we also assume that $Q$ has no $\phi$-dependence in Eq.~(\ref{beta}) because $Q^\prime$ has to be zero in the limit of $\beta\rightarrow0$.
+However, such thermal backreaction can be avoided by introducing symmetries.
+For example, \cite{Berera:1998px} and \cite{Berera:2003kg} use supersymmetry, \cite{Bastero:2016qru,Bastero:2019gao} propose warm little inflation by introducing little Higgs scenario with similar symmetries, and \cite{Berghaus:2019whh} makes use of shift-symmetry of axion in minimal warm inflation.

 As seen in Eqs.~(\ref{EOM1}), (\ref{EOM2}) and (\ref{EOM3}), the system reduces to standard slow-roll inflation in the absence of the dissipation ($\Upsilon=0$).
 In the presence of the dissipation, even if the inflation started without radiation energy density ($\rho_{\rm R}=0$), Eq.~(\ref{eom3}) tells us that $\rho_{\rm R}$ rapidly increases and reach the attractor value $\sim Q\dot{\phi}^2$.
 Interestingly, in this case, the radiation energy density survives during inflation and the amount survived is estimated as $\rho_{\rm R} \sim \epsilon_V V(\phi)$ for $Q>1$ where Eqs.~(\ref{EOM1}), (\ref{EOM2}), (\ref{EOM3}) and (\ref{ev}) are used.
 That is, this is a counterexample to the cosmic no-hair conjecture that the energy density of ordinary matter vanishes during inflation.
 In terms of temperature $T$, Stefan-Boltzmann law gives $\rho_{\rm R} \sim T^4$.
 By using Eq.~(\ref{EOM2}), we find $\rho_R\sim\epsilon_V V(\phi)=\epsilon_V M_{\rm pl}^2 H^2 $.
 Then we have $T\sim \epsilon_V^{1/4} \sqrt{M_{\rm pl}/H} H$.
 Thus, for low energy inflation ($H<M_{\rm pl}$), warm inflation $T>H$ is realized.